wp-cli/handbook/contributing.md

 ### Creating a pull request

 Want to contribute a new feature?
 WP-CLI is a mature project, and already chock-full of useful functionality.
 Please first [open an ideas issue to suggest new commands](https://github.com/wp-cli/ideas/issues/new), or open an issue in the appropriate repository to suggest enhancements to existing commands.
+Opening an issue before submitting a pull request helps us provide architectural and implementation guidance before you spend too much time on the code.

 New to the WP-CLI codebase?
 Check out [issues labeled 'good-first-issue'](https://make.wordpress.org/cli/good-first-issues/) for a place to start.
 These issues are specially earmarked for new contributors.